olets/zsh-abbr-v5-docs/docs/commands.md

 Will error rather than overwrite an existing abbreviation.

-Will warn if the abbreviation would replace an existing command.
+Will warn if the abbreviation would replace an existing abbreviation or command.
 To add in spite of the warning, use `--force`.
 To silence the warning, use `--quieter`.

 ## `clear-session`